After a motorcycle accident in Michigan, an injured rider may be able to recover lost wages if the crash caused missed work or reduced income.

 Loss of Earning CapacityCompare pre- and post-injury income potentialConstruction worker earning $55K now limited to $30K/yearRequires expert support to calculate

-Getting these numbers right is key to maximizing your compensation especially when injuries impact your career long-term.
+Getting these numbers right is key to maximizing your compensation after a motorcycle accident, especially when injuries affect your career long-term.
+Because lost income can materially change case value, it may also help to use a motorcycle accident settlement calculator as part of your overall estimate.

 Proving Your Lost Income After a Crash